Leg before wicket: Trends and perception

 A study in 2011 by Douglas Miller shows that in English county cricket, the proportion of wickets to fall lbw has increased steadily since the First World War.
 In the 1920s, around 11% of wickets were lbw but this rose to 14% in the 1930s.
 Between 1946 and 1970, the proportion was approximately 11% but subsequently increased until reaching almost 19% in the decade before 2010.
-Miller also states that captains of county teams were statistically more likely to receive the benefit of lbw decisions—less likely to be out lbw when batting and more likely to dismiss batsmen lbw when bowling.
+Miller also states that captains of county teams were statistically more likely to receive the benefit of lbw decisions—less likely to be out lbw when batting and more likely to dismiss batters lbw when bowling.
 For many years, county captains submitted end-of-match reports on the umpires; as umpires were professionals whose careers could be affected, captains consequently received leeway whether batting or bowling.
 Before 1963, when the status was abolished in county cricket, umpires were also more lenient towards amateur cricketers.
 Amateurs administered English cricket, and offending one could end an umpire's career.
 Elsewhere in the world, lbws are more statistically likely in matches taking place on the Indian subcontinent.
-However, batsmen from the subcontinent were less likely to be lbw wherever they played in the world.
+However, batters from the subcontinent were less likely to be lbw wherever they played in the world.

 Teams that toured other countries often became frustrated by lbws given against them; there was often an assumption of national bias by home umpires against visiting teams.
-Several studies investigating this perception have suggested that home batsmen are sometimes less likely than visiting batsmen to be lbw.
+Several studies investigating this perception have suggested that home batters are sometimes less likely than visiting batters to be lbw.
 However, the data is based on lbw decisions awarded, not on the success-rate of appeals to the umpire.
 Fraser points out that it is impossible to determine from these studies if any of the decisions were wrong, particularly as the lbw law can have different interpretations, or if other factors such as pitch conditions and technique were involved.
 A 2006 study examined the effect that neutral umpires had on the rate of lbws.
 Although the reasons were again ambiguous, it found that lbws increased slightly under neutral umpires regardless of team or location.